I tried the 7 best Shopify live chat apps in 2026

 1. eesel AI

 eesel AI comes at this from a different angle.
-It’s less of a traditional live chat tool and more of an AI platform built to automate your customer support.
+It’s an AI platform built to complement your customer support by automating your common inquiries.
 Its AI Chatbot for Shopify learns from everything you’ve got: your help docs, past support conversations, Google Docs, and your Shopify product catalog.
 The result is an AI that can give really specific, helpful answers 24/7, often solving a customer's problem before a human ever has to get involved.

 The setup was what really caught my attention.
 You can connect your accounts and get a chatbot running in a few minutes without ever having to talk to a salesperson.
 Its simulation feature is also pretty brilliant; it lets you test the AI on thousands of your actual past customer tickets.
 This way, you can see exactly how well it would perform and what your automation rate would be before you let it talk to live customers.

-A screenshot of the eesel AI simulation feature, which allows users to test the AI's performance on past customer tickets before deploying it live.
+A screenshot of the eesel AI simulation feature, which allows users to test the AI

-A screenshot of the eesel AI simulation feature, which allows users to test the AI's performance on past customer tickets before deploying it live.
+A screenshot of the eesel AI simulation feature, which allows users to test the AI

 • Pros: